mbasaglia/PixelCayman/Contributing.md

 Indentation is performed using 4 plain spaces.
-Braces go on a new line for most constructs (like classes, functions and control structures), possible exceptions are brace initializers and one-line lambda literals.
+Braces go on a new line for most constructs (like classes, functions and control structures), possible exceptions are brace initializers, one-line lambda literals and namespaces.

 ### Object Orientation